EnriqueSPR/mushroom_classifier/README.md

 > From these species I selected the most popular ones.

-> For this I defined a function ``finder`` to scprape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.
+> For this I defined a function ``finder`` to scrape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.

 > A second function ``parse_value_syntax`` was used to parse the value into a float.